Sip, shop and explore Reno and Tahoe on two wheels

 More than 80 larger-than-life murals by local, national and international artists grace the walls around downtown and Midtown Reno.
 Download the interactive mural map and stroll or pedal your way along a self-guided tour.
 You’re sure to find some Insta-worthy photo ops along the way.

 Now that you’ve had your fill of urban adventures, it’s time to head to the Jewel of the Sierras for some fresh mountain air.
 Kick up some dust on the Flume Trail – we suggest you hike or bike to find the popular Monkey Rock – or glide across the clear waters of Lake Tahoe on a stand-up paddleboard.
-Yes, you can paddleboarding during the fall and winter months!
+Yes, you can paddleboarding on Lake Tahoe during the fall and winter months!

 No matter how you choose to spend your time at Lake Tahoe, Incline Village is a hub for every kind of adventure.
 Hop on the Flume Trail at Tunnel Creek Cafe or launch your paddleboard at Sand Harbor, both within minutes of this lakeside town and a short drive from downtown Reno.